Pengxin-Guo/Awesome-Multi-Task-Learning/README.md

   Notes: automatically balances training in deep multitask models by **dynamically tuning gradient magnitudes**; establish a **common scale** for **gradient magnitudes**, and **balance training rates** of different tasks.

   Q: **Does it necessary to make the gradient magnitudes of different tasks to a common scale?** or **Why?**

+- [**Modulation**] Zhao, X., Li, H., Shen, X., Liang, X., & Wu, Y. [A modulation module for multi-task learning with applications in image retrieval](https://openaccess.thecvf.com/content_ECCV_2018/html/Xiangyun_Zhao_A_Modulation_Module_ECCV_2018_paper.html "Modulation"). **ECCV**, 2018.

+  Notes: propose a general **modulation module**, which can be inserted into any convolutional neural network architecture, to encourage the **coupling and feature sharing of relevant tasks** while **disentangling the learning of irrelevant tasks** with minor parameters addition; equipped with this module, **gradient directions from different tasks can be enforced to be consistent for those shared parameters**.

+  Q1: Is it harmful if we force the gradient direction of **irrelevant tasks** to be consistent with the shared parameters?
+Since the objective of this work is to make the gradient directions of different tasks to be consistent, does it will be worse if the gradient direction of **irrelevant tasks** to be consistent?

+  Q2: Why "Since the task-specific masks/projection matrices are learnable, we observe that the training process will *naturally* mitigate the destructive interference by reducing the average across-task gradient angles $ <\mathbf{M}_t \Delta \theta_t, \mathbf{M}_t' \Delta \theta_t'> $" happens?
+What term in the loss function guide this phenomenon?

 ## Others